 If you would like to have your institutional scholarship reconsidered, you may fill out a need-based tuition grant appeal at this form.
 If you are experiencing financial hardship that is not reflected on your FAFSA (such as recent job loss, for example), you may request a special circumstances appeal by contacting the Office of Financial Aid at firstname.lastname@example.org.

 Online classes will mix live sessions with faculty and asynchronous sessions (done at your own time).
 Faculty understand that due to location and time zone differences, some students may need more asynchronous content.
 They are evaluating their course content and will work with the students enrolled to provide the best educational delivery for their teaching.

-Most faculty will work remotely when not on campus for in person courses.
-Mentors will continue to meet regularly with students, but most likely these meetings will take place by Zoom or other video conferencing software rather than in faculty offices.
+Mentors will continue to meet regularly with students, but most likely these meetings will take place by Zoom or other video conferencing software.
 Some faculty will meet via pre-arranged appointments, while others will hold open office hours.